Stroke Awareness: When Every Second Counts

-“The most common risk factors for stroke are: high blood pressure, diabetes, high cholesterol and smoking,” says Dr. Huidy Shu, medical director of Neurology Services at Pali Momi Medical Center.
+“The most common risk factors for stroke are high blood pressure, diabetes, high cholesterol and smoking,” says Dr. Joseph Kipta, Stroke Center medical director at Pali Momi Medical Center and Straub Medical Center.

-“As everyone knows, all of these risk factors are quite common in Hawaii,” Shu states.
+“All of these risk factors are quite common in Hawaii,” Kipta states.
 “All of them are controllable with lifestyle changes, of course.”

 Other risk factors for stroke include:

-According to the National Stroke Association, up to 80 percent of strokes are preventable.
+According to the AHA/ASA, up to 80% of strokes are preventable.

-To lower your risk of suffering a stroke, Shu advises to:
+To lower your risk of suffering a stroke, Kipta advises to:

 - Avoid salty foods like Spam and Vienna sausages.

 - Eat less red meat and more chicken and fish.

 - Eat more vegetables and whole grains and less processed foods.

 “Eating a healthy diet is probably the best thing you can do to avoid these risk factors,” Kipta says.
 “Quitting cigarettes and exercising regularly are other things people can do to help themselves.”